Superheterodyne receiver: Early heterodyne theory and practice

+Parallel inventions

 French engineer Lucien Lévy filed a patent application for the superheterodyne principle in August 1917 with brevet n° 493660.
 Armstrong also filed his patent in 1917.
-Levy filed his original disclosure about seven months before Armstrong's.

-German inventor Walter H. Schottky also filed a patent in 1918.
+Lévy filed his original disclosure about seven months before Armstrong's.
+German inventor Walter H. Schottky also filed a related patent in 1918.

-At first the US recognised Armstrong as the inventor, and his US Patent 1,342,885 was issued on 8 June 1920.
-After various changes and court hearings Lévy was awarded US patent No 1,734,938 that included seven of the nine claims in Armstrong's application, while the two remaining claims were granted to Alexanderson of GE and Kendall of AT&T.
+At first the United States recognized Armstrong as the inventor, and his U.S. Patent No. 1,342,885 was issued on 8 June 1920.
+After various changes and court hearings Lévy was awarded U.S. patent No. 1,734,938 that included seven of the nine claims in Armstrong's application, while the two remaining claims were granted to Ernst Alexanderson of GE and AT&T's Kendall.

+Patent priority and practical adoption did not follow the same path.
+In 1926, Walter Schottky stated that Lévy's patent described the essential elements of the superheterodyne method and therefore represented its origin from a patent-law perspective, while attributing the practical development of the receiver to Armstrong and his collaborators.
+In practice, commercial adoption depended on licensing and cross-licensing among the major radio manufacturers.

+RCA's licensing policy also shaped adoption.
+In 1927, the company licensed the Neutrodyne circuit to other manufacturers, while superheterodyne rights remained more restricted.

+After the suicide of Armstrong in 1954, Lévy wrote "If I may be permitted, in remembering with emotion the memory of E. H. Armstrong whom I knew towards the end of the war of 1914, of deeply regretting the loss to humanity and to radio of a spirit as original and of as great value as that of his."

 Principle of operation

 Block diagram of a typical single-conversion superheterodyne receiver.
 The diagram has blocks that are common to superheterodyne receivers, with only the RF amplifier being optional.
-Red parts are those that handle the incoming radio frequency (RF) signal; green are parts that operate at the intermediate frequency (IF), while blue parts operate at the modulation (audio) frequency.
+Red parts are those that handle the incoming radio frequency (RF) signal; green parts operate at the intermediate frequency (IF), while blue parts operate at the modulation (audio) frequency.
 The dotted line indicates that the local oscillator and RF filter must be tuned in tandem.

+A superheterodyne receiver converts an incoming radio-frequency signal to a fixed intermediate frequency, where most of the amplification and selectivity are applied.
+The received signal from the antenna is first filtered, then combined with a locally generated oscillator signal in a mixer to produce new frequencies equal to the sum and difference of the two.
+One of these, the intermediate frequency, is selected and amplified by tuned stages optimized for a single frequency.
+The modulation is then recovered by a detector and passed to an audio or other output stage.
+By concentrating gain and filtering at a fixed frequency rather than at the received frequency, the superheterodyne design allows consistent selectivity and sensitivity over a wide tuning range.